shagunmistry/MyPodifyAPI_OpenSource/README.md

 MyPodify is an open-source local solution for automatically generating podcasts from documents.
 Think of it as a self-hosted alternative to Google's NotebookLM, focused on podcast creation.
 The tool processes documents from a specified folder and transforms them into engaging podcast content complete with outlines, scripts, and audio.

+## Example

+You can find example Podcast outputs in the /examples directory to help you understand what MyPodify generates.

 ## Features

 - **Document Processing**: Supports multiple file formats including PDF (via Azure Document Intelligence), DOCX, and TXT files